 2. The reaction time of 1000 Rhesus monkeys was measured.
-The average time it took the monkeys to respond to a quickly moving object in their visual fields was .135 seconds, with a standard deviation of .021 seconds.
+The average time it took the monkeys to respond to a quickly moving object in their visual fields was .135 seconds, with a standard deviation of .021 seconds (assume a normal distribution).
 If one of the geriatric monkeys had a reaction time of .205 seconds, then that monkey’s reaction time is how many standard deviations from the mean?

 - 0 – 1 standard deviations

 This is exactly the sort of daunting problem that the GRE likes to throw at you.
 Believe it or not, there is very little math involved.
 Again, you want to rely on intuition more than math.